kenvince/Document-Classification-Using-CNN/README.md

 Each document needs to be classified based on its type.

-In this project i have used CNN to classify the documents.
+In this project I have used CNN to classify the documents.

 Each document consists of an email, subject and text .